rokanas/Data-Structures-and-Algorithms-Labs/README.md

 Feel free to experiment with the `SuffixArray` class there!

 **Note:**
-The class `SuffixArray` has a static constant `IS_CASE_INSENSITIVE` that determines if capitalization should matter when looking for search matches.
+The class `SuffixArray` has a static constant `IS_CASE_INSENSITIVE` that determines if capitalization of letters should matter when looking for search matches.

-A suffix array is only good for

-This changes the suffix array!
-Every
+A case sensitive search index will only work correctly for case sensitive search queries.
-So if you change this constant, you need to rebuild all your search indexes.
+So if you change this constant, remember to rebuild your suffix arrays!

-## Implementing `build()`
+### Implementing `build()`

 This method is responsible for filling in the list `sortedSuffixStarts`.
 The two main parts are missing.